wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 lives, the scientific process seems increasingly moribund in comparison.
 My everyday workflow often consists of running multiple numerical simulations for multiple projects.
-Up until recently, I kept records of these simulations using mostly manual and entirely ad-hoc schemes.
+Up until recently, I kept records of these simulations using mostly manual and entirely ad hoc schemes.
 Intuitively, one would imagine that maintaining simulation records for computational processes would be a relatively straightforward problem.
 After all this is a deterministic process existing entirely in silico and is seemingly much simpler than recording in vivo/vitro as with the Fitbit or an experimental apparatus.
-In practice, I have found maintaining ad-hoc schemes to manage simulations to be very difficult and often results in a fast degradation of the data after a project has ended.
+In practice, I have found that managing numerical simulation using ad hoc schemes to be a maintenance nightmare.
+In particular, ad hoc schemes result in fast degradation of data after projects end.

 I am mystified as to why there are not at least a half-dozen well supported, open source projects that address the issues surrounding simulation management.
 Web frameworks that support cloud storage, sharing and versioning of simulation metadata should be commonplace.
 I can say with some conviction that scientists have sleepwalked through the last 10 years of web technology.
-It is high time to take a step back from research and concentrate on building the tools and web infrastructure needed to improve the scientific process especially in the realm of scientific computing.
+It is high time to take a step back from research and concentrate on building the tools and web infrastructure needed to improve the scientific process, especially in the realm of scientific computing.

 ## Workflow, Version Control and Event Control